Districts of Germany: District administration

 The highest administrative position of a rural district is an officer known as Landrat or Landrätin, who is responsible for the district's day-to-day administration and acts as its representative for official purposes.
 In parts of northern Germany, Landrat is also the name of the entire district administration, which in southern Germany is known as Kreisverwaltung or Landratsamt.

-In urban districts similar administrative functions are performed by a mayor, in most greater cities usually by the Lord Mayor.
+In urban districts similar administrative functions are performed by a mayor, in most greater cities usually by an Oberbürgermeister, which is sometimes translated as lord mayor.

 Rural districts in some German states have an additional administrative committee called Kreisausschuss.
 This committee is generally led by the Landrat and includes a number of additional voluntary members.
 It takes over certain administrative functions for the district, following decisions of the district council.
 However, the exact role and regulations of this panel vary greatly between different states.

-The city where the office of the district's administration is located is called Kreisstadt ("district city"), or Kreishauptort ("district main community") if it's not a city.
+The city where the office of the district's administration is located is called Kreisstadt ("district city"), or Kreishauptort ("district main community") if it is not a city.
 Often the district is named after its district city.

 Linguistically, any city within a district could be called a "Kreisstadt", especially those that aren't district-free to distinguish them from district-free cities.
 This term has to be distinguished from the legal term "Kreisstadt" that only denotes the location of the administrative office.
 In everyday language, district cities are also called Kreishauptstadt ("district capital").